MichaelBosello/f1tenth-RL/README.md

 ### Configurations

-The parameters of the repo are configured for the simulator on a Nvidia Xavier AGX.
+The parameters of the repo are configured for the simulator running on a PC with i7 processor (GPU is not used for Deep RL).

 Check out the configurations for the **real car** and other envs at [EXPERIMENT_SETTING.md](EXPERIMENT_SETTING.md)